acurtiz/learn-language-website/README.md

-This is the static site generation for a language learning website.
+This is the HTML/CSS for a website for learning languages.